 You can find other Recent Research posts at this link.

-COMING UP: Next WEDNESDAY, Dee Peeks from behind the computer screen to say hi and pass on recent news!
+COMING UP: Next time, Dee Peeks from behind the computer screen to say hi and pass on David’s recent novel news!